 - Take the form of a single paper, a portfolio of papers, or a creative project (poetry, visual art, performance).
 Creative projects must be accompanied by written interpretations.

 A two-person reading committee, neither of whom is the distinction adviser, reviews each project.
 In cases of disagreement, the committee consults a third reader.
 Distinction candidates may name one original committee member.
 The committee will recommend a course of action to the Director of Women’s and Gender Studies, who will make a final decision on Distinction by May 1.
 Distinction projects will also be considered for the Viola Rossing Prize.

 During fall or winter

-Submit a Distinction Application with appropriate signatures to Joanne Quimby in the Asian Studies Department (Tomson 348).
+Submit a Distinction Application with appropriate signatures to Diane LeBlanc in the English Department (RML 526B)

 Submit your Distinction project.